Does CoolSculpting ~Really~ Work — And Is It Worth It?

 I was already feeling defeated by my assessment, but at her description of the procedure, I became straight-up terrified.
 She explained the clamping of your stomach can feel like someone is taking your breath away, but it was so much worse than that.
 The sharp pain of a huge machine sucking your stomach (imagine a vacuum) is kind of indescribable in the worst possible way.

 Thankfully, you go completely numb after about 10 minutes (which is when I turned on an episode of SVU).
 The rest of the hour is a blur of Mariska, chilly temps, and intermittent pain.
 I watched the countdown clock second by second on the CoolSculpting machine.

 As for that two-minute massage?
 Well, after the hour, your once roly-poly roll of fat has condensed into what feels and looks like a hard stick of butter.
 The technician returned to spend what were the 120 most painful seconds of my life rubbing my right lower abdomen.
 This, she explained, would help minimize swelling and aid in the lymphatic drainage of the now-dead fat cells.
 (So much for any future cozy connotation with the word "massage.")
 With tears streaming down my face, I told her the pain was too great.
 I'd have to come back another day to do the other side, I told her.
-(By the way, this is The Best Tool for a Deeper Self-Massage.)

 The Side Effects

 Shaky and emotionally drained, I returned to my apartment, where I had laid out my running clothes, thinking I'd bounce right back and be OK to jog.
 When I walked in the door, my husband asked how it went, and I pulled my shirt up to show him massive bruises the size of grapefruits on my right side.